inclusivenaming/website/content/faqs.md

  * [Broken Metaphor: The Master-Slave Analogy in Technical Literature (2007)](https://www.jstor.org/stable/40061475?seq=1) - article in JSTOR, requires free membership to read
  * [Terminology, Power and Oppressive Language](https://tools.ietf.org/id/draft-knodel-terminology-00.html) - article with recommendations by Mallory Knodel and Niels ten Oever
  * [Why "master" matters](https://twitter.com/mislav/status/1270388510684598272) - A twitter thread.
+ * Point 3 of "A Framework for Analysis" in [Kludge Cyber Systems' "TERMINOLOGY" Statement](https://github.com/kludge-cs/transparency/blob/master/open-statements/2021-04-04--TERMINOLOGY.md#a-framework-for-analysis)

 ## How do I get my organization involved?

 * Join our [mailing list](https://groups.google.com/g/inclusivenaming) to receive project updates and invitations to community meetings.
 * Identify key people in your organization who can represent this effort in an ongoing fashion
 * Read our Implementation Guide and other resources to start making effective changes